codemybrainsout/smart-app-rate/README.md

                 ratingDialog.show();
 ```

-Note: Remove the `threshold()` from the builder if you don't want to show the feedback form to the user.
+Note: Remove `session()` if you're showing the dialog on a click event and remove the `threshold()` from the builder if you don't want to show the feedback form to the user.

 ##Installation